Kitware/CMake/Help/manual/cmake-file-api.7.rst

         contains a JSON array with a response for each entry of the ``requests`` array, in the same order.
 Each response is

-        * a JSON object with a single ``error`` member containing a string with an error message, or
+        * a `v1 Reply File Reference`_ to the corresponding reply file for the requested object kind and selected version, or
-        * a `v1 Reply File Reference`_ to the corresponding reply file for the requested object kind and selected version.
+        * a JSON object with a single ``error`` member containing a string with an error message.

 After reading the reply index file, clients may read the other `v1 Reply Files`_ it references.